enochtamulonis/hackernews-turbo/README.md

 3. Run `bin/dev` to start the development server.
 4. Visit [localhost:3000](http://localhost:3000) in your browser.

+### Additional details

+- To populate the data without waiting for sidekiq scheduler run `SyncTopPosts.new.call` in the rails console

 Feel free to explore the nested comments feature and the use of Turbo Frames to dynamically load comments and replies.
 Enjoy exploring the application!